-Nathaniel Davis is an independent analyst that advises on information architecture and design architecture for design organizations.
+Nathaniel Davis is an independent analyst that advises on information architecture and UI organization diagnostics.
 He helps design organizations improve how they architect, design, and manage application user interfaces in environments of complexity and scale.

 Nathaniel has more than 20-years of professional experience in web architecture, strategy, structure, and design.
 He has first-hand experience in independent consulting, startups, agencies, and has spent more than a decade submersed in the operations of complex enterprise web environments.
 His perspective is 360 degrees.